 Upon signing the Sanofi Agreement, Sanofi paid us an upfront payment of \$55.0 million.
-Subsequently, in January 2021, Sanofi paid us an additional \$22.0 million to exercise its option to expand the number of targets beyond the initial targets included in the collaboration.
-In addition, from the signing of the Sanofi Agreement to August 31, 2023, we received payments of \$5.0 million for research milestones.
-Additionally, the Company achieved a research milestone in August 2023 and received a payment of \$2.0 million in the fourth fiscal quarter of 2023.
-As of August 31, 2023, we are eligible to receive up to approximately \$2.5 billion in total payments based on certain additional fees, payments and the successful completion of certain research development, regulatory and sales milestones, as well as mid-single digit to low teen percentage tiered royalties on annual net sales of any commercial products that may result from the collaboration, subject to certain reductions and excluding sales in the United States of any products for which we exercise our option to co-develop and co-promote, for which we share profits and losses evenly.
+Subsequently in January 2021, Sanofi paid us an additional \$22.0 million to exercise its option to expand the number of targets beyond the initial targets included in the collaboration.
+In addition, from the signing of the Sanofi Agreement to November 30, 2023, we received payments of \$7.0 million for research milestones.
+Additionally, we achieved two research milestones in November 2023 and received payments totaling \$4.0 million in January 2024 as a result.
+As of November 30, 2023, we are eligible to receive up to approximately \$2.5 billion in total additional payments based on certain additional fees, payments and the successful completion of certain research development, regulatory and sales milestones, as well as mid-single digit to low teen percentage tiered royalties on annual net sales of any commercial products that may result from the collaboration, subject to certain reductions and excluding sales in the United States of any products for which we exercise our option to co-develop and co-promote, for which the parties share profits and losses evenly.